The Song of Hiawatha (Coleridge-Taylor): Annual stagings at the Royal Albert Hall

-Starting in 1924, the trilogy, along with the Hiawatha Ballet Music, was presented in the Royal Albert Hall with scenery, costumes and dancing.
+Starting in 1924, the trilogy, along with the Hiawatha Ballet Music, was presented in the Royal Albert Hall with scenery, costumes and dancing, produced by impresario T. C. Fairbairn.
 The first such staging was conducted on 19 May 1924 by the composer's son Hiawatha Coleridge-Taylor (who was born in 1900, at the height of the composer's fame).
 These stagings, often conducted by Sir Malcolm Sargent, were presented for two weeks annually until the Second World War and were attended by many thousands of people, including the Royal Family.
 Sargent became so associated with these "Hiawatha" performances that one chapter of one of his biographies is called "The Wigwam Years".
 Singers who appeared in these performances included Miriam Licette, Lilian Stiles-Allen, Elsie Suddaby, Harold Williams, Parry Jones, Frank Titterton, Tessie Mobley, William Boland, and Chief Os-Ke-Non-Ton of the Mohawk tribe.

 Sargent recorded Hiawatha's Wedding Feast twice: in 1929, with tenor soloist Walter Glynne, an unnamed orchestra and the Royal Choral Society; and again in 1961, also with the Royal Choral Society, the Philharmonia Orchestra and tenor soloist Richard Lewis.
 Also in 1929–30, Sargent recorded The Death of Minnehaha with the same choral and orchestral forces as for the 1929 Hiawatha's Wedding Feast, with Elsie Suddaby, George Baker and Howard Fry.
 The work has declined in popularity of recent years, but is still sometimes revived, such as a centenary performance in Boston in October 1998.
-Many English Choral Society’s continue to do performances of the Songs of Hiawatha such as the Carshalton Choral Society recently in 2017.
+Many English Choral Society’s continue to do performances of the Songs of Hiawatha such as the Carshalton Choral Society in 2017.
+The Orchestre symphonique de Montréal with conductor Rafael Payare revived the work for the Edinburgh International Festival in August 2026.